-In the twelve years I’ve been working with electronics and conformal coatings the question I get asked the most by family and friends is: “Why aren’t all of my electronics waterproof?”
+Working with electronics and conformal coatings the question I most often encounter by family and friends is: “Why aren’t all of my electronics waterproof?”
 My usual answer is: “Why would they need to be?”
 Do you really need to use a toaster in the rain?

 That said, there are many devices that benefit from protection from liquids.
 Ionized water, the kind of water that flows from your tap or falls as rain, conducts electricity and can cause electrical shorts and electrical overstress (EOS) which can kill electronics and possibly even people when there’s enough electricity.
 So how do we prevent water damage, when should we and which devices are worth the time and cost?

 To prevent a catastrophic failure when a product is exposed to water, any conductive areas on an electronics device need to be protected by some kind of barrier.
 In the past, devices that have needed waterproofing have used enclosures and gaskets.
 The enclosures were typically bulky and heavy, had to be carefully aligned and not disturbed to function well.

 The disadvantages of enclosures with gaskets as the sole source of protection are that:

 - Falls and physical shocks can potentially damage and/or dislodge the gasket which has to be repaired or replaced to ensure the original level of protection